nicatspark/motionBlur/README.md

 ## How

-I uses javascript easing algorithms to animate and continuously calculate the position of the element and at the same time add blur using a filter svg, adapting the amount of, and direction of, the amount of blur.
+I uses javascript easing algorithms to animate and continuously calculate the position of the element, (using the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)) and at the same time add blur using a filter svg, adapting the amount of, and direction of, the amount of blur.
+So the movement does not come from CSS transition/animation and it does not use the web animation api as my [microAnimation](https://www.npmjs.com/package/@foundit/micro-animations) package does.

 ## Install